aptech/docs/docs/plotsetxminorgridpen.rst

 Remarks
 ---------
-- The X-axis minor grid tick count must be set using :func:`plotSetXMinorTicCount` for the axis to show.
+- The x-axis minor grid tick count must be set using :func:`plotSetXMinorTicCount` for the axis to show.
-- The X-axis minor grid is unsupported for bar, box, and histogram plots at this time.
+- The x-axis minor grid is unsupported for bar, box, and histogram plots at this time.

 .. include:: include/plotattrremark.rst